DutchDjangoAssociation/django-sprint/flyer.md

 ### Django's bug tracker

 During a sprint, a lot of people are working on Django at the same time.
-To prevent people from working on the same issue's, we use Django's bug tracker.
+To prevent people from working on the same issues, we use Django's bug tracker.
 Before you start working on an issue, you have to assign it to yourself, so someone else won't start working on it too.
 If the issue doesn't exist yet, you should create it first, but make sure you don't